Biology - Associate of Science Degree (AS)

 Upon successful completion of this program, students will be able to:

-• Know evolution, biology’s core theme, as a pattern and a process and understand relationships that characterize the diversity of life.
-(Addresses VC Competency 1).
+• Identify evolution as the unifying pattern and process that explains the diversity of life.

-• Apply the scientific method, quantitative reasoning, and modeling to analyze and evaluate problems in biology.
-(Addresses VC Competencies 1, 2, 3).
+• Apply the scientific method and quantitative reasoning to analyze and evaluate problems in biology.

 (Outcomes map to Vision and Change [V&C] Core Concepts published by the National Science Foundation and the American Association for the Advancement of Science 2011.)